Table of Contents

 - Recover lost or formatted RAID logical volumes

 Don't hesitate to equip your computer with such a powerful tool.
 With this software, you can get files back from RAID hard drive with the 3-step process:

 Scan disks > Preview and select wanted files > Recover data.

 Now follow the steps below to recover RAID data with the help of EaseUS Data Recovery Wizard:

 Choose the RAID drive from which you wish to recover data, and then click "Scan".
 Wait for the scanning process to finish, the deleted files will show up one by one.

 Step 2.
-Find and preview lost RAID drive files.
+Find and preview lost RAID files

-Double-click to check and preview the found files, select these files and click "Recover" to save them.
-Browse to save these files to another secure location, click "OK" to confirm.
+Select the wanted files and click "Recover".
+Browse to save these files to another secure location.

 Other than RAID data recovery, EaseUS data recovery software also allows you to: